Contact Us Today (424) 372-3112

 • Provide reasonable assistance to get injured driver medical care

-If you fail to follow these steps, you will most likely face felony hit and run charges in violation of Vehicle Code 20001.
+If you fail to follow these steps, you will most likely face felony hit-and-run charges in violation of Vehicle Code 20001.

 California Hit and Run Penalties